Coexisting with digital Entities: a new Perspective

 (4) Lastly, it is crucial to surround yourself with entities that resonate with you and align with your preferences, much like our social interactions.

-The first two steps require education, and currently, only a handful of individuals — such as Harari, Musk, Hinton, Varvaeke, and others — have been actively exploring these ideas through their unique perspectives.
+The first two steps require education, and currently, only a handful of individuals have been actively exploring these ideas through their unique perspectives.

 The third step presents an existential challenge, as digital entities lack a biological form that we can study under a microscope, unraveling their desires or daily routines.
 Moreover, many established social disciplines still focus on manipulating masses for human wars, winning elections, or selling advertisements.
 Our minds have already been hijacked.